An easement is a set of rights to use a section of land in a particular way.

 It gives someone else (e.g. the Coordinator-General) the right to use the land for a specific purpose even though they are not the landowner.

-Easements acquired by the Coordinator-General will be registered on the property title in his name.
+Easements acquired by the Coordinator-General will be registered on the property title in the name of the Coordinator-General.

-Current and future owners of the land will be bound by the terms and conditions set out in the easement document.
+Current and future owners of the land will be bound by the terms and conditions of the easement registered on title.

 The document explains the Coordinator-General's rights and obligations and any land-use restrictions that apply to the landowner and anyone else with an interest in the land.